• Skip to primary navigation

 1. Place room-temperature egg whites in the bowl of a stand mixer fitted with the whisk attachment.

-3. Meanwhile, cook the syrup by mixing the sugar and water in a saucepan over medium heat.
+3. Cook the syrup by heating sugar and water in a saucepan over medium heat.

-7. Use the Italian meringue immediately to garnish or decorate your cakes and desserts.
+7. Use immediately to garnish or decorate cakes and desserts.

 Equipment